 New vinyl tiles in white.
 It makes everything look so much bigger and brighter.
 Underneath you can see small parts of the old floor.
 Install them in a pattern, start with a full-length plank, and the next row with a half-length plank, and so on.
 The tiles are still holding up great.

 The section with the couch (can be pulled out to a bed) is a slide-out.
 Space is very limited without the slide-out.

 It took me about 1 week to get it done.
 I worked for 2-3 hours every day on it.

 It wasn’t a hard job to do.
 If you can park the camper right next to your home and you are able to work on it consistently, it can be done within a week.

-Of course this camper did not had any leaks or major renovation issues.
+Of course, this camper did not have any leaks or major renovation issues.
 The only thing I had to do was making the inside prettier.